|

 which oversees all public relations and media activities

-from Jack O'Connell, State Superintendent of Public Instruction,
+from the State Superintendent of Public Instruction and

 California